Partners and miscarriage

 Supporting your partner during a miscarriage

-Moving on after miscarriage
+Moving on after a miscarriage

 Thinking about trying for pregnancy again can also be a difficult issue.
-It can take time for you or your partner to be emotionally ready for another pregnancy after miscarriage, even if your partner has physically recovered.
-It is important to discuss how you feel with your partner.
-Try to be patient, and understand that your partner's recovery journey may take more (or less) time than yours.
-There is no right or wrong time to start trying again.
+It can take time for you or your partner to be emotionally ready for another pregnancy after a miscarriage, even if your partner has physically recovered.

 Resources and support

-The Pink Elephants provide information and peer-support for anyone impacted by early pregnancy loss.
+The Pink Elephants provide information and support for anyone impacted by early pregnancy loss.

 Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
-Available 7am to midnight (AET), 7 days a week.
+Available from 7am to midnight (AET), 7 days a week (including public holidays).

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: November 2023
+Last reviewed: June 2025